RouleThomas/Akizu_Lab/001_EZH1_project/003__CutRun/labtone.md

 ```
 - *NOTE: FC negative = less in mutant; positive = more in mutant*

---> **qval15 seems optimal**; maybe too many false-positive but overall looks real!!!
+--> **qval10-15 seems optimal**; maybe too many false-positive but overall looks real!!!
 Do not miss any difference!!
 Or 20 is good too...

 --> Overall HET show increase H3K27me3 !
 KO also but less strongly; more up/down comparable

 **Check on IGV how it look with different qvalue; FC treshold**

---> Optimal qvalue= 15; and NO FC treshold for now.
+--> Optimal qvalue=10-15; and NO FC treshold for now.

 ### Assign THOR-diff peaks to genes and check expression